microsoft/vscode-docs/docs/containers/tutorial-django-push-to-registry.md

     ![Select a registry](images/quickstarts/select-registry.png)

 1. Once a registry and full tag have been chosen, the image will be pushed.
-Upload progress will appear in the Terminal.
+Upload progress will appear in the **Terminal** window.

 1. Once completed, expand the **Registries** > **Azure** (or **DockerHub**) node in the **Docker Explorer**, then expand the registry and image name to see the exact image.
 (You may need to refresh the **Docker Explorer**.)